kirubarajan/blog/src/pages/posts/electric.md

 4. Loaded Truncated Tesseract (Deck)

 ## Riding
-For my riding preferences, this board feels better to me than any Boosted Board to I've ever ridden (which is not suprising considering that I've accumulated my favourite parts through the ~6 years of owning the deck.
+For my riding preferences, this board feels better to me than any Boosted Board to I've ever ridden (which is not suprising considering that I've accumulated my favourite parts through the ~7 years of owning the deck).

 I think that although the board is a lot of fun to ride around aimlessly, I'll start to see it's value more when I move out of quarantine and back into a city like Philadelphia or San Francisco (I made